kleber-code/ushka/docs/guide/getting-started.md

     app.run()
 ```

-The first time you run the aool, Ushka will be a good host and create a `ushka.toml` file for you with default configurations.
-No manual setup required for that.
+The first time you run this, I'll create a `ushka.toml` file for you.
+It's my little welcome gift.
+It has all the default configurations you'll need.
+You don't have to lift a finger.

-### 4. Run the App: Showtime! 🎬
+### 4. Showtime!

-Open your terminal in your project's folder and execute:
+Open your terminal, navigate to your project's folder, and run:

 ```bash
 python app.py
 ```

-You should see Ushka's startup banner (we think it's pretty neat) and a table of all discovered routes.
-Now, point your browser to `http://127.0.0.1:8000`.
-Congratulations, you've officially made Python cuter!
-(And launched an app.) 💖
+You'll see my beautiful startup banner (I'm very proud of it) and a table of all the routes I've discovered.
+Now, open your browser and go to `http://127.0.0.1:8000`.
+You've just created a web app.
+You're welcome.

-## 📁 Serving Static Files: CSS, JS, and Images!
+## Serving Static Files: Because We're Not Savages

 Need to serve static files like CSS, JavaScript, or images?
-Ushka makes it easy.
+Of course you do.
+I'm not going to make you jump through hoops for that.

 1.  **Create a `static` directory** in your project's root: